Social Media Best Practices

 - Don’t post anything private or sensitive.
 As an educational institution we have a commitment to respect the privacy of our students.
 Familiarize yourself with FERPA guidelines and always err on the safe side when sharing information about individuals.

 - Know your audience.
 Knowing who you’re trying to reach will change how and what you share.
 Students, parents, and alumni all engage with social media accounts differently.
 Knowing your audience's preferred platform will help share your message.

 - Beware of short cuts.
 Many social media management tools allow you to post content to multiple platforms at once.
 While this is convenient, be aware that because each platform has a specific character count, there is a good chance your message will be abruptly cut off on certain platforms (most likely Twitter), leading to awkward and sometimes unwanted messaging.

 - Do not engage with vulgar/inappropriate comments.
 Negative comments are a part of social media.
-As a general rule, no Swarthmore College accounts should delete comments unless they are deemed inappropriate.
+As a general rule, no Swarthmore College accounts should delete comments unless they are deemed inappropriate or threatening.
 If you have a question about what to do with negative/inappropriate comments, please contact the communications office.

 Platform-specific Best Practices

 - Be succinct and to the point.
 The most successful tweets are 80 characters or less.

 - Don’t be afraid to “recycle.”
 Schedule similar posts at different times of the day to hit different audiences and see what hook (a quote from an article? a picture?) gets the most engagement.